kotlitecture/template-multiplatform-compose/README.md

 Once the project is downloaded, it includes the source code as well as a **README.md** file.
 This file visualizes all the features included as a table.
 The most useful columns in this table are:

-- **Configuration** - An overview of the official resources used to pre-configure this feature in the template.
+- **Overview** - A summary of the feature, including all official resources used to pre-configure this feature in the template.
 Use it as a reference to find any additional information related to the feature.
 - **Usage** - The main information related to using the feature.
 Use it as a starting point when you need to start working with the feature and don't know how to begin.

 For example, if you configured the project with **Web** and **iOS** platforms but don't know how to run the app on them (💀), find these platforms in the table and open their **Usage** guide.